solangek/03-servlet-examples/README.md

 handling cookies,
 handling request params.

-In order to run this code you ned to add the following library: org.glassfish:javax.json
+In order to run this code you ned to add the following libraries:
+* org.glassfish:javax.json
+* com.google.code.gson:gson:2.8.5

 For IntelliJ go to File->Project Structure->Library, click on the + button and add the library from Maven.